ENGLISH LANGUAGE

 VENEZIA

 This is a fundamental course for the two-year master's level programme in Comparative International Relations and contributes to the achievement of the linguistic objectives of the course of study.
-The aim of the module, which focuses on the analysis of competing media narratives on international events, backed up by the ‘esercitazioni’, is to bring students to a level of communicative competence in the productive skills of speaking and writing at B2+ level (at least) of the Common European Framework of Reference (CEFR).
+The aim of the module, which focuses on the analysis of competing media narratives on international events, backed up by the ‘esercitazioni’, is to bring students to a level of communicative competence in the productive skills of speaking and writing at B2+ level (at least) of the Common European Framework of Reference for Languages: Learning, Teaching, Assessment (CEFR).
 For those students who have already reached this level, the aim will be to maintain and develop their spoken and written competence, and to enhance their communicative skills (both production and interaction).
-The main learning goal is to provide students with the tools needed to communicate effectively in an academic and international relations contexts with reference to written and oral production and interaction.
+The main learning goal is to provide students with the tools needed to communicate effectively in an academic and international relations context with reference to written and oral production and interaction.

 The professor’s module, in cooperation with the annual ‘esercitazioni’ aims to help students advance from level B2 toward level C1 (as per CEFR), with particular reference to oral and written production, in a field of research of interest to the student.